 Based on Professor Swaine’s opinion, as documented in his Final Memo, that there is not a uniform rule in international law governing IGO jurisdictional immunity and that the extent and success of an immunity claim in different national courts can vary depending on a number of factors, the Working Group preliminarily agreed that no change should be made to the Mutual Jurisdiction clause of either the UDRP or the URS.
 As the Working Group nevertheless recognized that IGOs may in some circumstances be able to successfully plead immunity, it went on to consider two options that might address this situation and supplement the UDRP and URS.
 The Working Group’s agreed text for its preliminary recommendation, the two options under consideration, and further elaboration on the nature of Professor Swaine’s expert views, are set out in fuller detail under Recommendation #4 in Section 6, below.

-The Working Group’s conclusions on the issue of jurisdictional immunity further bolsters its view that there seems to be no reason to develop a separate dispute resolution process applicable only to IGOs.
-On the related question of whether or not appeals from initial panel decisions should be determined by arbitration rather than subject to appeal to a national court, the Working Group’s analysis of the available options, including previous documentation on this specific possibility, and its impact on a registrant’s legal rights led it to conclude that its recommendations provide sufficient protection to IGOs while preserving the right to judicial appeal.
+The Working Group’s conclusions on the issue of jurisdictional immunity further reinforces that there is no reason to develop a separate dispute resolution process applicable only to IGOs.
+On the related question of whether or not appeals from initial panel decisions should wander from the longstanding rule of appeal to a court of competent jurisdiction and instead be determined by additional adr in the form of arbitration, The Working Group’s analysis of the available options, including previous documentation on this specific possibility, and its impact on a registrant’s legal rights led it to conclude that its recommendations provide sufficient protection to IGOs while preserving the right to judicial appeal.

 Finally, the Working Group considered the GAC advice from its Buenos Aires Communique of November 2015 that IGO access to and use of curative rights processes should be at low or nominal cost.
 The Working Group agreed that the question of cost was one more appropriately referred to ICANN and is outside the remit of the Working Group Charter.
 This preliminary conclusion is further detailed as Recommendation #5 in Section 6, below.

 The Working Group notes that its recommendations that the UDRP should not be amended is in line with previous GAC advice, as provided by the GAC in its October 2014 Communique from the Los Angeles meeting.
-The Working Group also believes that, while its preliminary recommendations differ on specific details with other aspects of GAC advice on the topic and with the IGO Small Group Proposal (discussed further in Section 4.4), overall they address the needs and concerns of IGOs that have been raised with ICANN while preserving the benefits and certainty of the existing curative rights processes and protecting the legal rights of legitimate registrants.
+The Working Group also concludes that, while its preliminary recommendations differ on specific details with other aspects of GAC advice on the topic and with the IGO Small Group Proposal (discussed further in Section 4.4), overall they address the needs and concerns of IGOs that have been raised with ICANN while preserving the benefits and certainty of the existing curative rights processes and protecting the legal rights of registrants.

 4.4 Working Group Interaction with IGOs and Consideration of the IGO Small Group Proposal